awsdocs/aws-doc-sdk-examples/aws-cli/bash-linux/README.rst

 ..
 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

-   This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (the "License").
+This file is licensed under the Apache License, Version 2.0 (the "License").

 You may not use this file except in compliance with the License.
-A copy of the License is located at http://creativecommons.org/licenses/by-nc-sa/4.0/.
+A copy of the License is located at http://aws.amazon.com/apache2.0/.

 This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ########################################
 AWS CLI examples for BASH shell on Linux